lazypdo/migrator/README.md

 Parameters _user_, _password_, and _options_ are optional.

-You can add as many database as you want.
+You can add as many databases as you want.
 The configuration file must either be in the current directory or specified using `--config` option:

 `./migrator --config=/path/to/migrator.php status`

+It is also possible to use json configs.

 Migrator has just two commands: status and migrate.